dreyus95/Mozgalo/README.md

 ## Project theme: Unsupervised clustering of a given dataset

 Project is written in Python 3 using Resnet framework for feature extraction.
 We have decided for [Torch](http://torch.ch/blog/2016/02/04/resnets.html) implementation due to its CUDA principles.
 Instructions on how to setup everything can be found bellow.

 ## Table of contents

 <a href="#Req">Requirements</a><br>
 <a href='#Packages'>Packages and installation</a><br>
+<a href='#Usage'>Using Torch</a><br>
 <a href='#Results'>Results</a><br>

 ## Requirements